Through Dec. 2

 The Christmas Revels: An Irish Celebration of the Winter Solstice

 The Christmas Revels: An Irish Celebration of the Winter Solstice is a joyous theatrical production celebrating the spirit and strength of the Irish emigrants who came to America in the early 1900s to build new lives in a new land.
+Many people will be looking for places to stay in Portrush so that that they too can view this show!
 At sea over the holidays, these strangers bond over spinning stories, singing songs and sharing seasonal traditions; they form friendships, and find romance.

 The Christmas Revels is a favorite Santa Barbara holiday tradition created by and for our community for the past 11 years.
 Accomplished guest artists, including award-winning actors and Irish dancers as well as vocal soloists, a brass ensemble and a string and wind quintet join the Santa Barbara Revels company for this exciting and heartwarming entertainment experience for every age.| 2:30 p.m., Lobero Theatre, 33 E. Canon Perdido St., 805/963-0761, lobero.org.